We buy and sell billboard and advertising opportunities across the UK, for more information drop us a message today.

 You should always consult the relevant authorities before trying to put up a billboard or outdoor advert.

-The location of a billboard is key because it needs footfall and traffic to be worth investing, basically, the bigger the footfall the more profitable a site will be.
+The location of a billboard is key because it needs footfall and traffic to be worth investing in, basically, the bigger the footfall the more profitable a site will be.

 Another success story is covered here - Making Money With Billboards: